FSecureLABS/CalendarPersist/README.md

 ## Contributors

-I wanted to take the time to thank those who have helped fix or add to this script, cheers!
+I want to take the time to thank those who have helped fix or add to this script, cheers!

 - Antman1p (https://github.com/antman1p)